vatlab/sos/doc/variables.md

 ### Command line options

-SoS looks for a `[default]` section for command line options and their default arguments.
+SoS looks for a `[parameters]` section for command line options and their default arguments.
 The format of each variable is
 ```
+# comment
 var_name=default_value
-    description
 ```

 The default value can be string or list of string, which has to be returned as result of an expression.
 For example